-Apple Pie" with Keeper plaque donated by Printonyx, Inc. Special Merit Awards will be considered including "Best Chocolate Chip Cook- homemade from scratch. ie," "Best of Theme."
+Special trophy for "Best Apple Pie" with Keeper plaque donated by Printonyx, Inc. Special Merit Awards will be considered including "Best Chocolate Chip Cookie," "Best of Theme."

-RECIPE must be included with each entry for consideration for a Blue, tie.
-Best of Class, Best of Show, or Special Merit Ribbon.
+RECIPE must be included with each entry for

+consideration for a Blue, Best of Class, Best of Show, or Special Merit Ribbon.

-PIES will ONLY be accepted in a 9" disposable pie tin - no glass or reusable pie tins which cook differently than aluminum pie tins.
+PIES will ONLY be ac-

+cepted in a 9" disposa-

+ble pie tin - no glass or

+reusable pie tins which

+cook differently than aluminum pie tins.
 They must be cooled before judging (don't bring hot out of the oven after 4p.m.)
 DISPOSABLE clear plastic containers are provided in required sizes (9" x 6" square, 4x8" long, 9" circular and 4x4" square).
 Your item will be repackaged to fit one of these containers OR you can pick up a container ahead of time at the fair office or Printonyx (470 Reed Street).
 Ziploc bags are not required this year.

 Disposable containers (see above) are required for all entries except decorated cakes.
 This helps in displaying and keeping out fruit flies and bees.
-Carefully read each category.
-1. All exhibits must be No packaged mixes will be accepted.
-Even decorated cakes may be judged on their taste, if it comes to a

-- 2. Exhibitors are limited to 8 entries in this department. - 3.
-All entries must be safe-Iv storable for five days without refrigeration.
-Cream or filled pies and pastry which require refriqeration are not accepted and will be disqualified from judging.
+Carefully read each category. \ without refrigeration.
+Cream or filled pies and pastry which require refrigeration are not accepted and will be disqualified from judging.
 This includes cream cheese frostings.

+- 1. All exhibits must be homemade from scratch.
+No packaged mixes will be accepted.
+Even decorated cakes may be judged on their taste, if it comes to a tie. - Exhibitors are limited to 8 entries in this department. - All entries must be safely storable for five days

-4. Submission of recipe - used is optional, but is RE-QUIRED to be considered for a Blue, Best of Class, Best of Show or Special Merit Ribbon.
+- 4. Submission of recipe used is optional, but is REQUIRED to be considered for a Blue, Best of Class, Best of Show or Special Merit Ribbon.
 Recipes should be stapled to the entry tag in a specially provided clear sleeve so that it may be displayed to fairgoers after judging. - 6.
 Youth entries by persons 16 years of age and under will be judged separately in every category.
 Entry tags must be labeled "YOUTH" in the upper corner. - 7.
-Unless objection is made in writing at the time of registration, samples of all entries may be served to visitors after the iudaina.

-8. Exhibits must be picked up on Sunday between 9 AM and 12 Noon, Fair Board cannot quarantee return of any items after that time, including ribbons.
+Unless objection is made in writing at the time of registration, samples of all entries may be served to visitors after the judging. - 8.
+Exhibits must be picked up on Sunday between 9 AM and 12 Noon.
+Fair Board cannot guarantee return of any items after that time, including ribbons.

-JUDGING WILL BE BASED ON THE FOLLOWING CRITERIA:
+JUDGING WILL BE BASED ON THE FOLLOWING CRI-TERIA:

 - 1. Overall Appearance

 - 2. Consistency (size and shape)

 - 3. Aroma

 - 4. Flavor

-- 5. Moistness, crispness and/or crumb texture
+- 5. Moistness, crispness

-- 5. Creativity (appearance, ingredients, etc.)

-- 7. Judging will be based on merit and many blue, red and white ribbons may be awarded.
+- and/or crumb texture 6.
+Creativity (appearance, ingredients, etc.) - 7.
+Judging will be based on cakes (provide four). merit and many blue, red and white ribbons may be awarded.
 Only Cookies will be judged by Lots